2020 Bentley Flying Spur spy shots and video

 Car Tech

-Bentley is redesigning its Continental range, starting with the GT coupe which we saw in redesigned form at last month's 2017 Frankfurt Motor Show.
+Bentley is redesigning its Continental range, starting with the GT coupe which we saw in redesigned form at last September's 2017 Frankfurt auto show.

 Next in line will be a new GT Convertible.
 After that comes the related Flying Spur sedan which is likely due some time in 2019, as a 2020 model.

-For the first time, we have spy shots of the next Flying Spur in action and they give us what at first glance appears to be a very good look at the car.
+We have a new set of spy shots and video of the next Flying Spur in action and they give us what at first glance appears to be a very good look at the car.
 However, some additional black body cladding over the fenders hides the true shape, and it's likely more of that cladding is used elsewhere on the car.

 Nonetheless, you can see the basic shape, which is certainly an evolution of the current design instead of a revolution.
 Some of the details come to light, too.